melonproject-archive/documentation/chapters/fund.md

 This function calculates and returns the GAV (in denomination asset terms) of a single share in the fund net of the Management Fee due.
 &nbsp;

-`function getShareCostInAsset(uint _numShares, address _altAsset) returns (uint)`
+`function getShareCostInAsset(uint _numShares, address _altAsset) external returns (uint)`

-This public function calculates and returns the quantity of the `_altAsset` asset token commensurate with the value of `_numShares` quantity of the water<b>melon</b> fund's shares.
+This external function calculates and returns the quantity of the `_altAsset` asset token commensurate with the value of `_numShares` quantity of the water<b>melon</b> fund's shares.
 &nbsp;

-`function triggerRewardAllFees() public amguPayable(0) payable`
+`function triggerRewardAllFees() external amguPayable(false) payable`

-This public function updates `ownedAssets` and rewards all fees accrued to the current point in time.
+This external function updates `ownedAssets` and rewards all fees accrued to the current point in time.
 The function then updates the `atLastAllocation` struct state variable.
 The function is `payable` and also implements the `amguPayable` modifier, requiring amgu payment.
-Here, the `deductFromRefund` parameter is set to `0`.
+Here, the `deductFromRefund` parameter is set to `false`.
 &nbsp;

 `function updateOwnedAssets() public`